Things to Look Out For When Transferring a Personal Loan

 5. Processing fees

-Before you apply for a personal loan balance transfer, it is important you check the one-time processing fees that are applicable.
-This is often levied by the new lender and will increase the effective rate of interest on the balance transfer.
-In most cases, lenders levy a certain percentage of the outstanding balance being transferred as the processing fee.
+Before you apply for a personal loan balance transfer, you must check the applicable one-time processing fees.
+This is often levied by the new lender and will increase the effective interest rate on the balance transfer.
+In most cases, lenders set a certain percentage of the outstanding balance being transferred as the processing fee.

 6. Terms and conditions

-Before you sign the loan transfer documents, it is crucial you understand all the applicable terms and conditions.
+Before you sign the loan transfer documents, you must understand all the applicable terms and conditions.
 You must check the terms and conditions for both your existing lender and the new financial institution.
-Moreover, ensure all the documents required for a hassle-free procedure are provided by your existing lender.
+Moreover, ensure your current lender provides all the documents required for a hassle-free procedure.

 7. Additional benefits

 Some lenders may offer additional benefits, such as free credit card or accident insurance coverage when you transfer your loan balance.
-You must not transfer the loan only because of the added benefits.
-It is recommended you analyze if you require these additional benefits before you transfer your loan.
+You must not move the loan only because of the added benefits.
+It is recommended you analyze if you require these additional benefits before you move your loan.

 Applying for a balance transfer to take advantage of lower personal loan interest rates is tempting.
-However, you must evaluate your requirements and understand the pros and cons of this option before making the decision.
-It is important you comprehend all the long-term implications of your decision and ensure the new loan will not be costlier.
-Most importantly, make sure that you are able to make timely repayments to avoid any negative implications or face a financial difficulty.
+However, you must evaluate your requirements and understand the pros and cons of this option before deciding.
+You must comprehend all the long-term implications of your decision and ensure the new loan will not be costlier.
+Most importantly, make sure that you can make timely repayments to avoid any negative repercussions or face financial difficulty.